Dollar edges up as Fed statement looms

 Globally, oil-linked currencies suffered as oil prices fell for a third straight day on fears that an oversupply would bog down crude prices and hurt oil exporters such as Norway and Russia.

-The Norwegian crown lost 1.65 percent at 8.4623 crown per dollar, and the Russian currency fell more than 3 percent to 64.9475 rouble to the dollar.
+The Norwegian crown lost 1.65 percent NOK= at 8.4623 crown per dollar, and the Russian currency fell more than 3 percent RUB= to 64.9475 rouble to the dollar.

 Fellow oil producer Canada's currency also weakened, though not as much.
 The Canadian dollar reached C$1.3270 CAD=D4 to the U.S. dollar, its weakest since early October.